 On-line MA Program Features

-In anticipation of final approval from the UNC system, UNCW is accepting applications for Fall 2013 of the a brand new, 30-hour, purpose-designed History Master's Degree for working professional educators.
+UNCW's History Department plans on launching, for Fall 2014 a brand new, 30-hour, purpose-designed History Master's Degree for working professional educators.
 The program will focus on enriching content knowledge and promoting exchange and discussion between participants and our faculty.

 This program is designed to strengthen and sustain a love of history in a learning environment created for dedicated teachers.
 It qualifies its graduates for salary increases and strengthens participants' existing ability to bring history to life in the classroom with new and deeper knowledge.